ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 ### Strict types for PHP API

-Strict types have been added to Public API methods.
+Strict types have been added to public PHP API methods.

 ### Zeta Components (eZc) Database handler